Last updated 18th July, 2025

 Single panel radiators are the simplest and are basically a hot water container that radiate heat out into a room.
 They normally have convector fins at the back to increase the total surface area for air to come into contact with and be heated.

 This warm air is then circulated around the room by convection, the process by which cold air sinks, is heated by the radiator and then rises.
 This air eventually cools down and sinks allowing the cycle to begin again.
+Similarly, a car radiator plays a crucial role in maintaining the engine's optimal temperature, and its longevity, repair, and replacement costs are important factors to consider.

 Double panel radiators are similar to a single panel but have an additional panel on the back, thereby encasing the convector fins in the middle.
 The increased surface area creates additional heat for the room.